Siirry suoraan sisältöön

 Discounts and other benefits

-Erto's membership fee includes an extensive insurance coverage package from Erto's insurance partner Turva for Täysturva-members (full coverage membership), complete with travel insurance.
-In addition, members can make use of the federation’s member associations' timeshares and receive discounts and special offers from shipping lines and hotels etc.
+Erto's membership fee includes an extensive insurance coverage package from Erto's insurance partner Turva for Täysturva-, student and entrepreneur members (full coverage membership), complete with travel insurance.
+In addition, the above-mentioned members can make use of the federation’s member association's timeshares and receive discounts and special offers from shipping lines and hotels etc.

 Henkilö on kietonut kätensä toisen henkilön ympärille ja he hymyilevät.